NextCenturyCorporation/mcs-pipeline/README.md

 #### Eval Test Configuration

 In order to test the pipeline and evaluations, the following is helpful:

-* In the autoscaler/ray_MODULE_aws.yaml file you plan to use, add your initials or personal ID to the cluster name just so its easier to track in AWS.

 * Be sure to stop your cluster and/or terminate the AWS instances when you are done.